 History of Plymouth Hospital with Dan Buckman

-The dream of Rev. Martin Schmidt of St. John Lutheran Church, the Plymouth Hospital opened in 1917 in a former cow pasture at the south end of Selma Street, three years after Rev. Schmidt began marshaling community support for the project.
-After additions in 1927 and 1956, continued growth and demand led to the construction of an all-new hospital to the south, connected to the original hospital by an underground passage, which opened in 1970.
-The facility is no longer a hospital but still serves as an acute care center and outpatient clinic.
+Plymouth Hospital, the dream of Rev. Martin Schmidt of St. John Lutheran Church, opened in 1917 in a former cow pasture at the south end of Selma Street.
+It took three years for the Rev. Schmidt to marshal community support for the project, but it was a success.
+After additions in 1927 and 1956, continued growth and demand led to the construction of an all-new hospital.
+Built just to the south-west of the old hospital, it was connected by an underground passage, and opened in 1970.

 For decades, Plymouth Hospital was central to life in the city.
 It served the residents of Plymouth, and the citizens of western Sheboygan County alike.
 Dan will present a morning of great memories.
 Don’t miss the photos, the stories and the people involved.